MTadder/YueRunner/README.md

 > Help out by reporting any issues to the [Github](https://github.com/MTadder/YueRunner)

-- Settings pertaining to `yue` are currently unavailable.
+- Settings pertaining to `yue` *are currently unavailable*.
-- If you try to use `LÖVE2D` without it being installed, an error will occur.
+- If *you try to use `LÖVE2D` without it being installed*, an error will occur.
+- If *you change your default shell profile* while a `yue` script is open, the status bar button will disappear, **until you reopen the tab**.

 ---